My MiniZinc page

 In contract to nonogram_regular.mzn it creates the automata from the Nonogram patterns (clues), so no preprocessing step is needed.
 The data file used is the files shown above for "nonogram_regular.mzn" with no "_aut" in its name.

-nonogram_create_automaton2.mzn: Nonogram solver.
+- nonogram_create_automaton2.mzn: Nonogram solver.
 A version of nonogram_create_automaton.mzn that calculates the states as par variables (not decision variables).
-Note: It is the recommended model, especially for solvers that have an optimized version of the regular constraint.
+Note: It is the recommended model, especially for solvers that have an optimized version of the

 Data files: besides the data files above, there is now a dedicated page for Nonogram problems: MiniZinc: Nonogram problem instances in .dzn format (from JaCoP's distribution) .